Michaelwwk/ssicsync/README.md

   - Log files generated from this repository.
 - Images (images)
   - Contains ACRA and our group logos.
+- Sandbox (sandbox)
+  - Stash of all draft codes.

 # Contributors
 1. Ang Mei Chi